First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Solutions in

-The next plot illustrates the radial function $R(r)$ for different values of $Q/M$ when the angular parameter is $l=2$.
-We can observe in figure~\ref{fig:plot_l2} a number of key features.
+Figure~\ref{fig:plot_l2} illustrates the radial function $R(r)$ for different values of $Q/M$ when the angular parameter is $l=2$.
+We can observe a number of key features.
 The function is increasingly oscillatory in nature.
 Compared to the case $l = 1$, the radial function exhibits more oscillations, and this is expected from experience with quantum mechanics and other problems in BH perturbation theory.
 Higher $l$ values introduce more angular nodes in the solution, which must also be accompanied by greater radial variations.

 Once again, there are clear effects of the charge on the amplitude of the oscillations.
 For the Schwarzschild case $Q \sim 0$, $R(r)$ oscillates with a large amplitude, indicating a significant variation in the radial function.
 As $Q/M$ increases to $0.5$, the oscillations persist, but the amplitude (relative to the boundary values) is massively reduced.
 In the extremal case $Q/M \sim 1$, $R(r)$ becomes nearly symmetric and has a very small amplitude, similar to what was observed for $l = 1$.
 This again suggests that the presence of charge smoothens the radial profile and limits its variation, and the behavior aligns with the physical intuition that the presence of an inner horizon in the RN spacetime alters the effective potential, with one result being damping fluctuations in the radial function.
 Compared to the $l = 1$ cases, the solutions in all three $Q/M$ regimes are more symmetric for $l=2$.
 Evidently, the higher $l$ value introduces more structure in the solution, due to the larger centrifugal-like term present in the wave equation.